Home » Recipes » Recipes by Season » Fall Recipes » Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 4. Add the noodles to the sauce.
 When your pasta is just cooked through, strain the noodles reserving approximately 1/2 cup of the starchy pasta cooking water.
 Add the strained noodles directly to the skillet with the shrimp and turn the heat back on to medium-high.
 Add the olive oil and about 1/4 cup (60g) of the starchy pasta water to create a loose (but not watery) sauce and continue stirring and tossing everything really well with tongs to combine and coat the noodles in the smooth silky sauce.

 5. Finish the pasta.
-As soon as you reach the perfect sauce consistency (a matter of just a few seconds), remove the skillet from the heat and add in the last two tablespoons of butter, toss to coat and serve immediately and Enjoy!
+As soon as you reach the perfect sauce consistency (a matter of just a few seconds), remove the skillet from the heat and add in the last two tablespoons of butter, toss to coat, and serve immediately, Enjoy!

 *If you want to cook the shrimp without the shells, use this delicious 4-Minute Pan-Seared Argentinian Red Shrimp Recipe as a guide for perfectly pan-seared shrimp every time.